Cumbria-Schools-Eco-Awards/cumbria-schools-eco-awards.github.io/forum/grants.md

 ---
 layout: page
 title: Start-Up Grants for Schools
-description: |
-  Finding start-up funds for new initiatives is often the first hurdle and enthusiastic schools faces when starting or expanding environmental initiatives.
-These grants are the opportunity for schools with an idea to apply for a start-up grant valued between £100 and £500.
+description: Finding start-up funds for new initiatives is often the first hurdle that enthusiastic schools face when starting or expanding environmental initiatives.
-  Grant applications will open in 2020.
+  This is an opportunity for schools with an idea to apply for a start-up grant valued between £100 and £500.
 order: 2
 show_tile: false
 permalink: "/forum/events"